-Most artists avoid trying to cram too many ideas into one piece of work.
-For the native Australian it's been a signature component of his free flowing modus operandi since the dawn of the 80s.
-Even his early work as a sole composer on an 8-track recorder, without sampling or midi technology, showcased unprecedented maniacal density and remains as yet largely unsurpassed.
-Moments of the first FOETUS album "DEAF" (1981, by You've Got Foetus on Your Breath -- the band name changed somewhat which each release) offered wanton primitive synth funk tracks whose lyrics are as awkwardly polysyllabic as they are strangely fitting.
-It's resplendent with nervous clatter, rarefied sound clips, and primal drum patterns.
-Taken as a whole "DEAF" reads like a thesis statement for a new kind of musicone that doesn't simply engage in the mental masturbation of "genre bending" but builds sounds to be as engaging as possible; a kind of utilitarian makeshift music chock full of omnivorous cinematic chutzpah.
+Most people would be well advised to avoid trying to cram too many ideas into one piece of work.
+For J.G.
+Thirlwell, it's been a signature component of his free flowing modus operandi since the early 80s.
+Best known under his primary music moniker, FOETUS, even his early work as a sole composer on an 8 track recorder, without sampling or midi technology, bestows a certain maniacal density that heretofore was unprecedented and remains as yet largely unsurpassed.
+Moments of the first FOETUS (You've Got Foetus on Your Breath) album DEAF, offer wanton primitive synth funk tracks whose lyrics are as awkwardly polysyllabic as they are strangely fitting; resplendent with nervous clatter, rarefied sound clips, and primal drum patterns.
+Taken as a whole, DEAF reads like a thesis statement for a new kind of music-- one that doesn't simply engage in the mental masturbation of "genre bending" but builds music to be as engaging as possible; a kind of utilitarian makeshift music chock full of omnivorous cinematic chutzpah.
+In achieving what I imagine to be some complex, and exacting, visceral listening experience, or to harvest these fruits of abandon entirely from the ground up, tracks were mixed down from 8 track, then bounced to one track of the next maximized 8 track session.

-His third album, "HOLE," further emphasized this point, finding Thirlwell with access to a 24 track studio, allowing him to "play the studio" rather than playing any instruments with sufficient comfort to call himself a musician.
+The third album HOLE further emphasizes this point, finding Thirlwell with access to a 24 track studio, and more to the effect that he "played the studio" rather than playing any instruments with sufficient comfort to call himself a musician.
 Instead of properly learning music, FOETUS records would be made by way of crude charts that document various tape speed pitch changes and their corresponding resultant effect.
-It may be only 40 minutes long, but "HOLE" (by Scraping Foetus Off the Wheel) is filled to the brim with furious and bitter self-loathing lyrics- or the multiple personality disorder equivalent-- atop complex cling-clang crescendos and snowblind pitch bent choirs.
-Even then, a precise sense of the musical climax; whether it is juxtaposing scrap metal surf rock with what he has called "the back door of jazz," or the emulsion of sharp, epic classical loops with guitar laden war zone diatribes remains prevalent.
-Paradoxically, this is achieved with a sense of subtletv.
+It may be only 40 minutes long, but HOLE (by Scraping Foetus off the Wheel) is filled to the brim with furious and bitter, self loathing lyrics- or the multiple personality disorder equivalent-- atop complex cling-clang crescendos and snowblind pitch bent choirs.
+Even then, a precise sense of the musical climax; whether it is juxtaposing scrap metal surf rock with what he has called "the back door of jazz", or the emulsion of sharp, epic classical loops with guitar laden war zone diatribes remains prevalent, and paradoxically not without a sense of subtlety.